 Server response time is literally a measure of how much time a server takes to respond to a request before it starts delivering content to screens.
 A good server response time should keep up with the aforementioned Web Vital Metrics.

 We used our proprietary server speed checker (the one and only speed checker in the world as of this date #shamelessplug) to check our site’s server response time.

 This is the result of the site you’re on right now (www.bitcatcha.com) hosted with SiteGround Cloud with the datacenter in Chicago.

-Looking at the chart, it’s very clear that the countries closest to the the server’s location (US West, US East, London, Sao Paulo) reaped the most benefits, while Australia and the asian countries were slightly slower.
+Looking at the chart, it’s very clear that the countries closest to the the server’s location (US West, US East, London, São Paulo, Canada, Germany) reaped the most benefits, while Australia and the Asian countries were slightly slower.

-How about the speed for their signature shared host options?
+How about the speed for their signature shared hosting options?

 We’ve got your back.

 We’ve created test sites on their Singapore, US, London and Sydney data centers as well, so you can monitor and check out their performances for yourselves.